Statement of Purpose:

 Below is what I am calling my “LifeMap”

 Click Mapping to see a PDF of the photos used to create my mapping project Mapping

 Required Screening: The West Wing- Why are we Changing Maps?

 It is interesting that changing the size of continents on the map dramatically affects how people feel about their country’s power.
 The status of a country and its culture will be entirely altered, the entire world will change, and everything that we know will be completely obliterated.
 The size of a country is equivalent to the power it holds, more people, more power at least that seems to be the logic that stands today.
 If the size of all of the continents across the world changed, the power and status of those continents will change along with it.

 Required Reading: What is Contemporary Art Actually Mapping?

-Katy Crocker describes maps as select information, organized together in order to see the process of change, or evolution.
+Katy Crocker describes maps as selecting information organized together in order to see the process of change or evolution.
 Crocker expresses that maps should not be restricted as a typical geographic image, like the ones you may often see displayed in your history textbooks; maps should be open to endless possibilities in the contemporary art world.
 It seems that over time the meaning of the word map has gathered rules and expectations, but like everything, art has taken those rules and thrown them out the window.
 Artists like Rebecca Solnit, who Crocker pointed out, mapped San Francisco through butterfly migration, a map that I have found to be inspiring.
 The concept of mapping things based on experience, or change of any type, is revolutionary.
 I agree with Croker when she says this concept is something that has a future in the art world, something that might just take off.